benkrueger/benkrueger.github.io/about.md

 # About me

 Hello, my name is Benjamin Krueger.
-Allow me to introduce myself.
+Currently I am a senior at University Of Missouri St Louis studying for my B.S. in computer Science.

-I am a computer science student studying for my B.S. at [Missouri University of Science and Technology](https://www.mst.edu/)
+I have an interest in cyber security, data science, networking and software engineering.
+My hobbies include HAM radio, Bass Guitar, Disc Golf and cooking.